ShivamAgarwal3639/tetrisreward/privacy-policy.md

 Privacy Policy

-At Tetris Rewards, we value and respect your privacy.
+At Tetris/Snake Rewards, we value and respect your privacy.
 This Privacy Policy outlines how we collect, use, and protect your personal information when you use our app.
 By using our app, you agree to the terms and practices described herein.

 1. Information Collection